PRX/Infrastructure/ci/README.md

 - The location, in GitHub, of the code to be tested
 - Various environment variables that help with the rest of the CI process

+CodeBuild natively supports updating the code's build status in GitHub.

 #### Build Events

 Several additional Lambda functions are configured as targets for EventBridge rules that watch for state changes on the CodeBuild project.
 These functions are responsible for handling some or all of the various stages of a build (start, success, fail, etc).
-The purpose of these functions are things like:

-- Update the GitHub commit status for the code being tested
-- Send a notification to developers through channels like [Slack](https://slack.com/) so the process is highly visible
+The purpose of these functions are things like sending a notification to developers through channels like [Slack](https://slack.com/) so the process is highly visible.

 Additionally, one of the build event Lambda functions is responsible for handling successful builds that generated new versions of deployable code artifacts.
 When a new version results from a build (such as a new Docker image that has been pushed to [Amazon ECR](https://aws.amazon.com/ecr/)), this Lambda function will update a [template configuration file](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html#w2ab2c13c15c15) in a predefined location, which can be used by the [continuous deployment](https://github.com/PRX/Infrastructure/tree/master/cd) system to manage app deployments.